 What personal equipment do I need?

 You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.

 When is the best time of year?

-The Cumbria Way is very enjoyable at any time between the end of March and beginning of October although my personal favourite time of year is the spring and autumn.
+The Cumbria Way is very enjoyable at any time between April and mid October.

 Am I able to take my dog?